Balaji-B-GIT/Balaji-B-GIT/ReadMe.md

 #  About Me:
-🔭 I’m an MCA graduate, searching for a job.<br>🌱 I’m currently learning Python full stack.<br>🎮 Also play video games.
+🧑‍💻 Associate software engineer at Tech Mahindra .<br>🐍 Proficient in Python.<br>🎮 Also play video games.

 ## 🌐 Socials: